Wouldn’t it be wonderful to have a job that you love?

 While we can’t all be astronauts, rock stars or famous fashion designers, chances are there is something you can glean from these youthful daydreams.
-If you wanted to be an astronaut, consider a career in the sciences; a rock star, something involved with music, perhaps behind the scenes; a fashion designer – something creative.
+If you wanted to be an astronaut, consider a career in the sciences; a rock star, become a DJ or launch a DJ booking agency; a fashion designer – something creative.

 2 – What career paths have others in your family pursued and enjoyed?

 3 – What do other people say are your gifts and talents?

 Thinking about what OTHER people (eg teachers, friends, colleagues) have said is important, because all too often if we try to name our OWN gifts and talents we find it near impossible.
 This is because we tend to take them for granted!